Lachlan-Mayne/english-notes/Lachlan's editing space/UoW notes.md

 What should happen - Prescriptive analytics: uses past performance to generate recommendations about how to handle similar situations in future

 ## Big data
+**Big data** refers to the deep and broad collections of data that arise from the ongoing collection of data through organic distributed processes.

+Think about how many of your everyday activities generate data about yourself and what you do.

+Statistical analysis begins with data.
+Deciding what data are needed and how to obtain them are an essential part of business ana